treanus/KUL_NIS/README.md

 	- QSM (in development)
 - for analysis of
 	- fMRI data
          - using fmriprep
          - resting stat analysis using FSL melodic
          - task based fMRI

 	- diffusion MRI data
          - preprocessing using mrtrix3
          - coregistration to T1w data using synb0-disco and/or Ants
          - normalisation to MNI space using fmriprep
          - group fixel based analysis in group template space
 	- myelin markers such as:
 	 - MRT (magnetisation transfer ratio)
          - T1/T2 and T1/FLAIR ratio's
 	- structural data
          - coregistration of data to the T1w without Gd
          - Freesufer parcellation
          - FastSurfer parcellation
 - working with KUL_VBG
  - a pipeline to Freesurfer and FastSurfer in patients with brain lesions (tumour/stroke)
 - working with KUL_FWT
  - an automated csd probabilistic tractography pipeline
 - for conversion of the output of pipelines back to DICOM for use in:
  - Brainlab Neurosurgery format using Karawun
-        - covertion for a basic pacs system using a MevisLab interface
+ - covertion for general pacs systems using a MevisLab interface

 All scripts (only) work with BIDS data.